open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/common/video/UDFLoader/README.rst.txt

 Installation
 ------------

-.. note::  This is a mandatory step to use this library in C/C++ OEI modules.
+.. note::  This is a mandatory step to use this library in C/C++ Open EII modules.

 If you wish to install this library on your system, execute the